Who Do You Think You Are (Candlewick Green song): Critical reception

 Stewart Mason from AllMusic felt that "Who Do You Think You Are" is "one of St. Etienne's most groove-oriented tunes."
 Larry Flick from Billboard wrote, "English modern-pop act delves into Bo Donaldson & the Heywoods' pop evergreen with fanciful, disco-minded results.
 Singer Debsey offers a soft, sugar-coated vocal with a pleasant, cushiony house groove resting beneath."
 He added, "Far more interesting and effective than the group's previous releases."
-In his weekly UK chart commentary, James Masterton said it's "a completely new track, a superbly crafted bit of pop which should be Top 10 if there is any justice in the world.
+In his weekly UK chart commentary, James Masterton found that it's "a completely new track, a superbly crafted bit of pop which should be Top 10 if there is any justice in the world.
 We shall see."
+Taylor Parkes from Melody Maker declared it as "tuppeny-ha' penny Seventies bubblegum dipped in class and delivered deadpan".
 Damon Albarn and Alex James of Blur reviewed the song for Smash Hits, naming it Best New Single and giving it five out of five.
 Albarn said, "I like the idea of this.
 I think they are getting a lot better.
 I think this is their most complete song.
 I think the radio will almost certainly play this and it will easily be a Top 20 hit.
 It's wonderful shopping mall music.
 It's shopping mall music with attitude.
 That's what it is."

 Music video

 A music video was produced to promote the single.
-It was later published on YouTube in May 2012.
+It was later made available on YouTube in May 2012.